 - (a) Anyone may submit a complaint regarding conduct by the REIT or its employees or agents (including its external auditor) reasonably believed to involve questionable accounting, internal accounting controls, auditing or other matters.
-The Chair of the Committee will have the power and authority to oversee treatment of such complaints. - (b) Complaints are to be directed to the attention of the Chair of the Committee.
-The Committee should endeavour to keep the identity of the complainant confidential.
+The Chair of the Committee will have the power and authority to oversee treatment of such complaints. - (b) Complaints are to be directed to the attention of the Chair of the Committee. - (c) The Committee should endeavour to keep the identity of the complainant confidential. - (d) The Chair of the Committee will have the power and authority to lead the review and investigation of a complaint (and the REIT will be responsible for covering the cost of retaining any advisors or investigators required to address the complaint).
+The Committee should retain a record of all complaints received.
+Corrective action may be taken when and as warranted.